SkySales/FivemGlobalBan/README.md

 # FivemGlobalBan
 Fivem Global Ban System | DM ME IF YOU WANT TO HAVE A PERMISSION TO BAN |  https://discord.gg/q2crk6Hz5C

+SETUP:
+ensure/start StormGlobalBan
+Go To Storm.lua to set up your Discord Webhook

+OPEN SOURCE SCRIPT NO NEED TO WORRY

+For Server Owners
+For Server Developers

+Create By: $ky X Lowkey